 • Sleep in complete darkness or use a sleep mask

-• Consider light intensity and color temperature in home and office lighting
+• Consider light intensity and colour temperature in home and office lighting

 • Use HEPA air filtration, particularly in urban environments